CRG180/combat-salvo/README.md

-## R Code to help understanding of the theHeterogeneous Salvo Model
+## R Code to help understanding of the the Heterogeneous Salvo Model

 ```
 #A_i units  3 x units